Criteria for community law reform projects

 - The area in which the law applies: The Commission can only make recommendations about state laws.
 For more information on what is covered by state law and what is covered by federal law, visit the websites of the Victorian Government and the Australian Government.

 - The scope of the community law reform project: This includes the complexity of the legal issues raised, the amount of research required, and the amount of legal change that may be needed.
 The Commission can only take on community law reform projects that deal with relatively small changes to the law.
+The project must be such as to justify a community consultation process.

 - The law reform proposal’s likely public benefit: The Commission is interested in projects that will fix problems with the law that affect a significant proportion of the population or address problems faced by significantly disadvantaged members of the community.